dacosta-github/udacity-de/apache-cassandra-data-modeling/README.md

 docker ps # run in new terminal
 ```

-_access Cassandra Web Interface using:_
+_access Cassandra Web Interface using_
 ```html
 http://localhost:3000/
 ```